This is our system from 2020 and 2021, not all of this is in place anymore but we’ve kept the page in case it is needed again.

 - Use hand sanitiser again before greeting them.

-- Show them around the venue and demonstrate the main stage access route and off-stage positions, and remind them not to stand at the very front of the stage.
+- Show them around the venue and demonstrate the main stage access route and off-stage positions, and remind them not to stand near the front of house desk or other areas that would result in crowding.

 - Groups can rehearse in the venue before the audience arrive but have to move outside when audience arrive.